mohamedAnterGad/udacity-project-starter/project/report-template.md

  4- add a new feature (hour) and converted ('season' and'weather' to category) with score of 0.56 5- perform hyper parameter tuning with score 0.48
- 6- future work: to make more feature engineering and make more new features
+ 6- future work: to make more feature engineering and make more new features 7- split the training data into train and validation to test the generalization of the model